top of page

 An adequate level of competency for the weight, size and capacity of the motorcycle you are riding is necessary.
 Often our guests find that they become more confident and develop more expertise throughout the tour and we are on hand, and very willing, to help with any advice.
 No-one will judge you.

-We can absolutely provide you with a list on request.
+We can absolutely provide you with a list on request, we also have many YouTube videos to help you decide what to bring @ridespain

-Oly is an excellent mechanic, but should the very rare occasion happen where he cannot help, we hope that you have taken note of our recommendation of having European breakdown cover, which actually isn't that pricey.
+Oly is an excellent mechanic, but should the very rare occasion happen where he cannot help, we hope that you have taken note of our compulsory requirement of having European breakdown cover, which actually isn't that pricey.

 No, not generally.
 There are some sections with optional off-road tracks, but there is always a guided, paved alternative.